Lamden/docs/docs/lamdejs.md

 npm run tests
 ```

-While the development of dApp you should follows the very similar rules to the development with using the wallet extension.
+While the development of dApp, you should follow very similar rules to the development by using the wallet extension.

 1. The smart-contract should be developed and deployed on the network
 2. You should account on the network with funds for paying stamps for processing transactions.

 ### There are available next classes and functions in `wallet.js` that can be exported from `Lamden-js` package.